Nort Thornton

 Norton Thornton Jr. (1933 – April 21, 2021) was the head coach of the California Golden Bears men's swimming and diving team at the University of California, Berkeley from 1974 through 2007, where he led the team to NCAA national championships in 1979 and 1980.
 Formerly, he coached Northern California's Los Altos High School, Los Altos Swim Club and Foothill Junior College, leading them to national recognition from 1956 through 1974.

 Early life and education

-Born in 1933, Thornton earned a bachelor's degree in Physical Education from San Jose State University in 1956 and a Master's degree in Education from Stanford University.
+Born in 1933, Thornton competed in water polo and swimming for San Jose State University, earning a bachelor's degree in Physical Education in 1956.
+He later went on to earn a Master's degree in Education from Stanford University.

 Coaching career

 Thornton began his career around 1956 in Los Altos, California, coaching swimming at Los Altos High School, where under his direction the team broke 13 national records out of 20, and won four straight Northern CIF titles by 1960.

 Foothill

 From 1960 to 1974, Thornton coached at Foothill College, where the team became one of the most highly rated junior college swim programs in the United States.
 Inheriting a team that had great potential, by his 1962 season, Thornton had eight team members with All-American honors in the prep school league, and two that had been on the Junior College All-America team in the 1961 season.
 At Foothill, he led his teams to eight national swimming titles, and five state Junior College championships in water polo.

 In 1960, he founded Foothill Aquatic Club, which he coached through 1974, when it was renamed the Los Altos Mountain View Aquatic Club.
 By 1960, Thornton had produced national championship and Olympic swimmers.
 He left Foothill Aquatic club in 1974 to help coach University of California's Concord Swim Club, formerly coached by Pete Cutino.